alexzheng123/Alex_Portfolio/README.md

 ## [Project 2: Buenos Aires Housing Price Prediction Project](https://github.com/alexzheng123/Buenos-Aires-Property-Market)

 - Focused on predicting housing prices in Buenos Aires based on factors such as size, location, and neighbourhood.
-- Divided analysis into several notebooks, each addressing different aspects of the prediction model.
+- Divided the analysis into several notebooks, each addressing a different aspect of the prediction model.

 ### Notebooks Overview